-Electric vehicle (EV) range refers to the maximum distance an electric vehicle can travel on one full charge.
-And it’s one of the most critical factors for prospective EV buyers when choosing an EV.
+Electric car range refers to the maximum distance an electric vehicle can travel on one full charge.
+And it’s one of the most critical factors for prospective EV buyers when making the switch to electric.

 Different variations of the term ‘EV range’ also exist, including ‘manufacturer range’, ‘estimated range’, and ‘real range’, but they all refer to how far an electric car can go on a single charge.
-But, since it’s difficult to identify a set number, the different variations are based on different factors – i.e., the manufacturer range is set by the manufacturer, which may differ from ‘real world range’ which takes into consideration different conditions.
+But, since it’s difficult to identify one set range, these different names exist – i.e., the ‘manufacturer range’ is set by the manufacturer, which may differ from ‘real world range’, which takes into consideration external factors that may influence your EV range, such as weather conditions.

 Range anxiety is the fear of running out of battery charge before reaching your intended destination.
-This anxiety stems from the stigma surrounding the range of electric vehicles being much smaller when compared to how far traditional gas-powered vehicles can travel on a full tank.
-What’s more, range anxiety is exacerbated by the myth that there are not enough electric vehicle chargers across the UK.
+This anxiety stems from the stigma surrounding the range of electric vehicles being much smaller compared to how far traditional gas-powered vehicles can travel on a full tank.
+Moreover, range anxiety is exacerbated by the myth that there are not enough electric vehicle chargers across the UK.

 Of course, the fear of being stranded without an EV charger nearby can be a concern for EV drivers or owners of petrol and diesel cars interested in making the switch to electric, particularly if they’re more inclined to undertake longer journeys regularly.

-A common question in the industry, but in our professional opinion, you shouldn’t worry about EV range.
+In our professional opinion, no, you shouldn’t worry about EV range – here’s why:

-1. Number of EV chargers: With a whopping 40, 496 chargers across the UK – an increase of 22% since March 2022 – the number of electric vehicle chargers has increased dramatically and will continue to grow.
-Not only are EV chargers being installed at home but at workplaces and popular public spots, improving accessibility to EV charging facilities.
+1. Number of EV chargers: With a whopping 55,301 chargers across the UK the number of electric vehicle chargers has increased dramatically and will only continue to grow.
+Not only are EV chargers being installed at home but also at workplaces and popular public spots, improving accessibility to EV charging facilities.

 2. New industry developments: Previously, EV owners who didn’t have off-street parking couldn’t have a dedicated home charger installed on their property and would have to resort to three-pin plug charging.
 But now, with the introduction of EV charging solutions such as the ChargeArm, this is no longer an issue.
 Advancements in battery sizes also mean electric cars with much bigger ranges are coming to market.